beehover/dependence_free_rl/docs/rl_algo_description.md

 ## Algorithms Implemented

-Popular deep RL algorithms are roughly in 2 camps: policy gradient and Q learning.
-A policy defines how an agent reacts to environment states.
+Popular deep RL algorithms are roughly in 2 camps: **policy gradient** and **Q-learning**.

+* Policy gradient: A policy defines how an agent reacts to environment states.
   Policy gradient methods always have a model that takes in the state and spits out an action probability distribution.
 Through trial-and-error, these methods use gradient-ascend like methods to improve the policy over time so that better and better policies will be produced.

-Q-learning fits a function that estimates the optimal values of state-action pairs.
+* Q-learning: Q-learning fits a function that estimates the optimal values of state-action pairs.
 The value of a state-action pair means the expected future rewards given a state and an action (or reaction) taken.
 This function is called Q-function.
 A Q-learning agent takes this value model and uses it to recommend the best actions without directly using a policy model.

 In this project we have implemented 3 policy gradient methods so far.
 Q-learning methods are under investigation, because so far they are not producing better